 7. Know The Difference Between An Investment & An Expense

 You are always going to have your standard operating expenses, staff, and supplies.
 There are ways that we can cut down on expenses to increase our margins.
 For example, if there are apps we are paying for but not using.
 Those items have a low ROI (return on investment).
 Closing the gap on those unnecessary expenses is crucial.
 But items like Facebook Ads (when done correctly) and Shopify are an investment.
 Because the more you spend the more you make.
 Another investment is a membership to The Boutique Hub.
 You get what you give and the more you put into your membership the possibilities are endless.

 Remember, only a tracked number grows!
 Our 8 financial tips that Boutique owners must know will poise your business for growth and long term success.
 Become a savvy business owner and make it a priority to get organized, track sales by categories and class, know your margins, quit having blanket sales, understand that purchases are not one-time events, and know the difference between an investment and expense!

-9. Invest in Retail Bootcamp
+9. Invest in a Boutique Hub Membership

 We hope you loved our article on Boutique Financial Tips For Success.
 How else can The Boutique Hub help you grow?

 Get more information on growing your business by joining The Boutique Hub where we have tons of training, information, and most importantly, connection! www.theboutiquehub.com/join Try out our service for a month, cancel anytime.